kyleyhw/ibkr_quant_core/README.md

 ├── backtesting/
 │   ├── run_backtest.py    # Script for single strategy deep-dive backtesting
 │   └── benchmark.py       # Script for multi-strategy comparison and benchmarking
-└── GEMINI.md              # Gemini's context and instructions for this project
 ```

 ## Getting Started